mgoldfield/nodelooper/README.txt

 To Do:
 - download mixed loops and individal loops
 - allow loops to be uploaded
-- what happens when a device becomes unavailable mid-recording / while app is open?

 With/after api:

+Infrastructure:
+- rabbitmq
+- memcached -- do I not even need a database????????
+- dockerize

 - can two people record at the same time?
 I think yes...
 - show loops being recording - maybe thin flashing bars with name of recorder ?
 - allow manipulation of progress bar and recording at a certain spot
 - apogee element bug
+- what happens when a device becomes unavailable mid-recording / while app is open?

 v2: